 Data entry is a straightforward side hustle for stay at home moms with minimal barriers to entry.
 You'll input information into databases, update records, and verify accuracy.
 This is a perfect fit if you type quickly and accurately.

-- Repetitive work that can become monotonous
+Con: Repetitive work that can become monotonous.

 Print-on-demand is the side hustle most guides bury at #8.
 We think it belongs at the top of any list for stay-at-home moms - and the data backs that up.
 You design products like phone cases, hoodies, and mugs; a platform like Podbase handles printing, packing, and shipping.
 There is no inventory in your home, no customer-facing shift to show up for, and no client deadline that overrides school pickup.